 How I Felt While Using Form Goggles:

 I was slightly worried Form Goggles would feel heavy on my face, but they don’t.
-They feel like a lightweight goggle and I don’t notice a difference.
+They feel like a lightweight goggle and I don’t notice a difference between them or another goggle.
 No one seemed to notice I was wearing Form Goggles while swimming my laps either.

 I was also worried that Form Goggles might trigger a migraine or make me dizzy from staring at a screen while swimming (something I get from something too tight on my head or reading something while moving, but it hasn’t done that either.).
 I can’t wear tight headbands because they trigger migraines.